 a.
 Only B officials may use the J.O.
 Games to maintain their classification b.
-B officials must work the entire event, including weigh-ins if requested, if not b.
-B officials must work the entire event, including weigh-ins in requested, in not working Nationals and needing the J.O.
-Games to maintain their classification.
-3. In order to meet the minimum number of work days at either the National Championship or J.O.
+B officials must work the entire event, including weigh-ins if requested, if not working Nationals and needing the J.O.
+Games to maintain their classification 3.
+In order to meet the minimum number of work days at either the National Championship or J.O.
 Games, the total number of required work days must be worked at the same event. (that is, an official cannot split the required work days between multiple events).

 Upgrade Requirements - Upgrades in classification are not automatic, nor are they a "right."
-An upgrade is based on satisfactory performance of an official during AAU sanctioned competition at the District and Regional level, as determined by the Tournament Head Referee (up to level C) appointed by the tournament director or by the National Chief Referee at National events.
+An upgrade is based on satisfactory performance of an official during AAU licensed competition at the District and Regional level, as determined by the Tournament Head Referee (up to level C) appointed by the tournament director or by the National Chief Referee at the AAU Taekwondo National Championship.

 In addition, an official MUST first meet the requirements listed later in this document to be considered eligible for an upgrade.
 ALL officials upon entering the program will be issued classification based on minimum age and rank requirements.
+The National Chief Referee may waive time requirements.